 Suzanne resolved to do something about it and set up a groundswell community group called Project Fields.
-Seven years on she is proud that due to her hard work and commitment, there is still no development.

-Since then she has campaigned for Conservative values in the 2015 and 2017 General Elections, the EU elections, Mayoral Elections, countless local government elections and in 2018 became a City Councillor having overturned a 40-year labour incumbency, who happened to be the mayor elect.
+Since then she has campaigned for Conservative values in the 2015 and 2017 General Elections, Mayoral Elections, countless local government elections and in 2018 became a City Councillor having overturned a 40-year labour incumbency, who happened to be the mayor elect.
 It was a seismic win for the party.

 In 2018 Suzanne spoke passionately at the Conservative Party Conference on the main stage of the importance of a world class education system for everyone.